 In the past, smokers faced a daunting question when it came to quitting smoking: How do you successfully quit?

-The adverse effects of smoking are well known, yet the addictive qualities of traditional analogue cigarettes have proven a formidable foe.
+The adverse effects of smoking are well known, yet the addictive qualities of traditional analog cigarettes have proven a formidable foe.
 Quitting smoking has been the focus of numerous New Year’s resolutions, only to fail time and time again.
 When it comes to taking the leap, there are several severely limited methods from which to choose.